vivaria/edisonrul.ing/docs/source/cards/bad-reaction-to-simochi.md

-# BAD REACTION TO SIMOCHI
+# Bad Reaction To Simochi

 > As long as this card remains face-up on the field, any effect of increasing your opponent's Life Points is changed to inflict the same amount of points in damage to your opponent's Life Points.